 - Deletion protection is disabled by default.
 Enable deletion protection for production databases immediately after they have been created. - Routinely verify the setting to maintain compliance with requirements. - The deletion protection feature is preventative.
 In the absence of deletion protection, if database is accidentally deleted the Spanner restore feature can be used to restore the database.
-Ensure that backup and restore is scheduled to run regularly in case this should happen.
+Ensure that Spanner scheduled backups are enabled to run regularly in order to recover from such a failure and meet your RPO.
+New instances will automatically have a default backup schedule set, which will be applied to each database that is created on the instance.